tiepenatti/BeeBot/Readme.md

 ```

-### Future work / ideas
+## Future work / ideas

-* Add a camera and use COCO SSD[https://github.com/tensorflow/tfjs-models/blob/master/coco-ssd] to find a person in a frame and control motors to follow it
+* Add a camera and use [COCO SSD](https://github.com/tensorflow/tfjs-models/blob/master/coco-ssd) to find a person in a frame and control motors to follow it
-* Add microfone and Speach Commands[https://github.com/tensorflow/tfjs-models/blob/master/speech-commands] to control the BeeBot via voice commands
+* Add microphone and [Speech Commands](https://github.com/tensorflow/tfjs-models/blob/master/speech-commands) to control the BeeBot via voice commands